-Here are our choices for the best shotguns for home defense today:
+Here are our choices for the best shotguns for home defense:

 The Italian-produced Benelli M4 is one of the best overall choices for a semi-automatic shotgun and currently sees service with the United States armed forces.

-The 1301 Tactical is also notable for being extremely user friendly, coming with an adjustable stock, a Picatinny rail system to add optics such as red dots, and a ghost ring rear sight and front blade sight that can be easily interchanged.
+The 1301 Tactical is also notable for being extremely user-friendly, coming with an adjustable stock, a 1913 rail system to add optics such as red dots, and a ghost ring rear sight and front blade sight that can be easily interchanged.

 To increase capacity to ten rounds from the standard six, a magazine extension tube can be purchased and installed if you so desire.